In this post, we’ll walk through building a high-performance, multi-threaded syslog server in Python that:

 -

-"pon deregister"
+"pon deregister" -

-"device port updown"
+"device port updown"and others

 You can customize or expand this list easily in the code.